vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 <h3>PACK known_issues:</h3>
 <strong>&#8226; as of v1.2.0: <i>(to be fixed in subsequent updates)</i></strong><br>
 &nbsp;&nbsp;- AI_Noobot doesn't recognize Collision Heights as intended yet so do your AI testing on the testing_grounds Map instead.<br>
-&nbsp;&nbsp;- When pogo jumping with VQ3 Character, sometimes you'll hear two jump Audio Cues at the same time.<br>
 &nbsp;&nbsp;- AI Strafe animations to be added.<br>
 &nbsp;&nbsp;- On Weapon Zoom, Crosshair slightly misaligned with fired Projectile.<br>
 &nbsp;&nbsp;- All Characters' Tap-Jump Acceleration will work as if it was Bunny-hop.<br>
 &nbsp;&nbsp;- VQ3 Acceleration Gain Detection will be upgraded.<br>
 &nbsp;&nbsp;- Theres a delay on the next fired Projectile when firing any weapon and immediately switching to another at the same time.<br>
+&nbsp;&nbsp;- <span style="text-decoration: line-through;">When pogo jumping with VQ3 Character, sometimes you'll hear two jump Audio Cues at the same time.</span><br>
 <h3>PACK installation:</h3>
 Kosm-PACK is composed of a <strong>.uproject file</strong> that you can open on-the-fly and a content folder which you can <strong>import to a new or existing Unreal Engine project</strong>.
 A .pdf manual is included for further installation instructions, character selection and blueprint editing.<br>
 <h3>PACK buy:</h3>